themesberg/flowbite-react/docs/content/forms/file-input.md

 ---
 layout: home
-title: Tailwind CSS File Input - Flowbite
+title: React File Input - Flowbite
 description: Get started with the file input component to let the user to upload one or more files from their device storage based on multiple styles and sizes
 group: forms
 toc: true